 - 1. I am responding by sharing a situation many of us faced in the 1970s.
 The arrival of the Vietnamese people in Australia beautiful people who needed help to speak English and settle into our parish life.
 A good number of parishioners attended a meeting called by the parish priest.
 Present were those of us who balanced teaching by day and parish work by night, and those who weren't teachers or full-time workers wanted to help.
 We all heard the call of the Lord to serve these our brothers and sisters.
 There were no complaints of neglect such as we find in this reading from Acts.
 We didn't choose 7 helpers.
 There were 25 by the end of the meeting.
 They wanted to stand with the Vietnamese people and ease their integration into parish life.
 The parish priest blessed them all 25 of them.
 The greatest progress was made by those not old enough to be complicated children.
-Our children and their children gathered together on weekends and played games on the church lawn.
-Children don't usually notice that another child is different from them. - 2.
-May 16 this week is the International Day of Living Together in Peace.
-Not to do this leaves us in darkness.
-The world has stopped because of COVID-19.
+All of them gathered together on weekends and played games on the church lawn.
+Children don't usually notice that another child is different from them we have much to learn from them! - 2.
 As we will know, living together in peace is a challenge that begins at home.
 If we have been brought out of darkness into the wonderful Divine Light, our lives are changed forever.
 We are people of the Light.
 There is no going back.
 And so, we are desirous of living together in peace.
 Home, neighbours, office, building site, architect, teacher, lifesaver, whoever we are and wherever we live, we are called as people of the light to be that light for all persons who come our way.
 Pope Francis reminds us that "the world has much need of messengers of peace, witnesses of peace!
 The world asks us to bring peace and to be a sign of peace.
 Peace is not something which can be bought or sold; peace is a gift to be sought patiently and to be 'crafted' through the actions, great and small of our everyday lives.
 The way of peace is strengthened if we realize that we are all of the same stock and members of the one human family."
 (Pilgrimage to the Holy Land, May 24, 2014).
-As I was reading this homily, the Holy Land came to mind.
-Will the Middle Eastern nations lay down their arms?
-Will we all lay down our arms and live together in peace?